HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## System Control Instructions

 The system control instruction group contains instruction used to manage CPU hardware components such as the TLB als well as instructions to manage the virtual memory subsystem.
 Most of the instructions found in this group require that the processor runs in privileged mode.

-The **MR** instructions is used to transfer data to and from a segment register or a control register.
-The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status word.

-The **LDPA** and **PRB** instructions are used to obtain information about the virtual memory system.
-The LDPA instruction returns the physical address of the virtual page, if present in memory.
-The PRB instruction tests whether the desired access mode to an address is allowed.

-The TLB and Caches are managed by the **ITLB**, **PTLB** and **PCA** instruction.
-The ITLB and PTLB instructions insert into the TLB and removes translations from the TLB.
-The PCA instruction manages the instruction and data cache and features to flush and / or just purge a cache entry.
-There is no instruction that inserts data into a cache as this is completely controlled by hardware.

-The **RFI** instruction is used to restore a processor state from the control registers holding the interrupted instruction address, the instruction itself and the processor status word.
-Optionally, general registers that have been stored into the reserved control registers will be restored.
-The **BRK** instruction is transferring control to the breakpoint trap handler.

-The **DIAG** instruction is a control instructions to issue hardware specific implementation commands.
-Example is the memory barrier command, which ensures that all memory access operations are completed after the execution of this DIAG instruction.

-The remainder of this chapter contains the detailed description for the system control instructions.
-An instruction description starts with the opCode mnemonic and the instruction word structure.
-Next a short description of the instruction and its purpose are given.
-Any options and bit specific bit fields as well as exceptions that can be raised by the instruction are given next.
-Finally, any further notes are presented.

 <!--------------------------------------------------------------------------------------------------------->